Skip to content

 8. James Lee Burke, 1936 -

-One of Burke’s most highly regarded works is The Neon Rain, the first novel in the Dave Robicheaux series.
-The story follows New Orleans detective Robicheaux as he investigates the murder of a young woman, uncovering a web of corruption and violence.
-With its rich atmosphere and intricate plotting, the novel showcases Burke’s talent for weaving together elements of crime fiction, Southern Gothic, and literary fiction.
+The Neon Rain, the first novel in the Dave Robicheaux series, follows New Orleans detective Robicheaux as he investigates a young woman’s murder, uncovering webs of corruption and violence.
+With its rich atmosphere and intricate plotting, the novel showcases Burke’s talent for weaving together crime fiction, Southern Gothic, and literary fiction.

 “When you’ve hunted through the whole marsh for the bull ‘gator that ate your hog and you come up empty, go back where you started and commence again.
 You walked right over him.”